Marckho Sandy: PSS Sleman

 Meraudje was signed for PSS Sleman to play in Liga 1 in the 2022–23 season.
 He made his league debut on 29 July 2022 in a match against RANS Nusantara at the Pakansari Stadium, Cibinong.

+RANS Nusantara

+Marckho was signed for RANS Nusantara to play in Liga 1 in the 2023–24 season.
+He made his debut on 3 July 2023 in a match against Persikabo 1973 at the Maguwoharjo Stadium, Sleman.

 International career

 In November 2021, Indonesian coach, Shin Tae-yong sent Marckho his first call up to the full national side replace Vava Mario Yagalo, for the friendly matches in Turkey against Afghanistan and Myanmar.

 He made his official international debut on 25 November 2021, against Myanmar in a friendly match in Antalya, Turkey.